jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 ```

 6. Press ``ctrl+R `` and type ``taskschd.msc``.
 7. Create a new scheduled task, set it to run **regardless** of user login.
+Opt to run as **adminstrator** with compatibility selected as *Windows 10*.
 8. Set trigger as when system boots and when user login.
-9. The operation is to run a programme, in that you create a task that points to the ``.bat`` file.
+9. The operation is to run a programme, in that dialogue page you create a task that points to the ``.bat`` file in Step 4.
 10. Confirm your changes and type in your login password.
 11. Reboot the computer and you shall have your new disk created.
-If not, tweak the trigger conditions in Step 4.
+If not, tweak the trigger conditions in Step 8.
 12. [optinal] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.

 This method is perpetual and supports all functions including recycle bin in the ``NTFS`` file system.

-A note is that, remember to exclude the ``VHDX`` file shall it exist in the path of file-sync, since they are changed independely across your different computers.
+A note is that, remember to exclude the ``.vhdx`` file shall it exist in the path of file-sync, since they are changed independely across your different computers.

-#### 2.3 All work files in ``VHDX`` virtual disk (not recommended)
+#### 2.3 All work files in ``.vhdx`` virtual disk (not recommended)

-Instead, you can abandon the ``mklink`` command and put all your files in a sufficiently big  ``VHDX`` virtual disk file (in 2.2 select a big enough size in Step 1 and skip Step 3) and mount it on boot.
+Instead, you can abandon the ``mklink`` command and put all your files in a sufficiently big  ``.vhdx`` virtual disk file (in 2.2 select a big enough size in Step 1 and skip Step 3) and mount it on boot.

-This method is also flexible on the partition size, and you can enjoy the functionality of recycle bin and running programmes.
+This method is also flexible in partition size, and you can enjoy the functionality of *recycle bin* and *running ``.exe`` programmes*.
 However, if all files are packaged in one giant file, any corrption on the virtual disk file will result in the loss of your data.
+It is also *hard* and *not safe* to move such a huge file around.